-- There appears to be no drafting of the tram maintainer's obligations to deliver softer performance issues eg working CCTV, doors and provision to stop trams with specified failings from entering service or withdrawing such trams from service (this may be addressed in the tram requirements specification set out in Appendix 13 to the ITN but we have not seen a copy); - The appropriateness of tram reliability measures is tie measuring total reliability or just that relating to the performance of the tram maintainer? - The adequacy, timing and access of tie to assess handback condition; and - Responsibility for repair costs and achieving best value for money.
+- There appears to be no drafting of the tram maintainer's obligations to deliver softer performance issues eg working CCTV, doors and provision to stop trams with specified failings from entering service or withdrawing such trams from service (this may be addressed in the tram requirements specification set out in Appendix 13 to the ITN but we have not seen a copy); This should be dealt with in the Maintenance Specification a definition of Tram Maintainer Late Tram covers Availability Criteria including definition of major and minor defects (minor defects being defects which do not stop a tram entering service).
+As noted below, if this definition is used instead of Late Tram in Schedule 3 paragraph 2, the performance mechanism should be clearer. - The appropriateness of tram reliability measures is tie measuring total reliability or just that relating to the performance of the tram maintainer? - The adequacy, timing and access of tie to assess handback condition; and - Responsibility for repair costs and achieving best value for money.

 Ref Observation Action Responsibility Priority (High, Medium or Low) General comment tie is specifying the timetable and determining the number of trams it is buying.
 This presumably means that tie is assuming that the Tram Maintainer can deliver a given level of availability.
 Where is this specified?
 Where are bidders allowed to comment on its achievability?
 This is important not just in terms of deliverability but also if tie is assuming 90% availability and the Tram maintainer believes this is easily achieved he may be able to modify the maintenance programme and reduce costs.
-Please explain our approach/ thinking David Powell Μ Clause 7.15 Understand why the Client bears the cost of Repairs that are not the Tram Maintainers fault.
+Please explain our approach/ thinking.
+This is specified through Tram Maintainer Late Tram definition and Availability Criteria - as noted below the reference to Late Tram in Schedule 3 paragraph 2 should be to Tram Maintainer Late Trams David Powell M Clause 7.15 Understand why the Client bears the cost of Repairs that are not the Tram Maintainers fault.
 However when the tram contract novates, this responsibility will fall to InfraCo who will have no real way to estimate or control such costs so a provision will likely be build into InfraCo's bid.
 If the provision is an overestimate then InfraCo will keep the surplus as profit.
-If someone is to bear the cost of repairs why not the Operator who will likely have much more influence over events that cause repairs, more scope to mitigate or limit Consider appropriateness of approach adopted.
-If left with InfraCo consider getting provision disclosed so that tie can decide whether to risk shate David Powell Μ
+Consider appropriateness of approach adopted.
+If left with InfraCo consider getting provision disclosed so that tie can decide whether to risk shate David Powell M